jmjatlanta/bitshares-core-wiki/BUILD_WIN32.md

 * 64 bit windows operating system.
 Windows 10 was used for this document.

 ## Visual Studio ##
-Currently, only Microsoft Visual Studio 2015 Update 1 or older can be used to compile BitShares-core.
-Visual Studio 2015 Update 2 or newer will not work.
-This is being actively worked on, and should be resolved soon.
-Until then, you may install Microsoft Visual Studio 2015 Update 1 by following the directions [here](Visual_Studio_2015.md).
+Currently, only Microsoft Visual Studio 2017(15.9) or 2015 Update 1 or older can be used to compile BitShares-core.
+Visual Studio 2019 or newer will not work.
+This is being actively worked on.

 ## Git ##
 Download Git for Windows [here](https://git-scm.com/download/win).